How Many Calories Are In My Beer? Calculator, Chart & Nutrition Guide

 Save this formula for when you’re on the go or use the beer calorie calculator below for a quick result.

-Use the chart below to find out how many calories in beer exist for common pour sizes and increments of .5% ABV.
+Use the chart below to find how many calories are in a beer across common pour sizes, from a 6 oz. taster to a 22 oz. bomber

 swipe to see full calorie chart >>>